rmorsomme/Topic-Modeling-of-Liberal-Arts-Curriculum/RMD.md

 University departments often have little knowledge of the actual content of their study programs.
 Yet, having a good understanding of what each course of a program covers is paramount to maintain and education of quality.

 In this script, I conduct a topic modeling exercise on the curriculum offered by the University College Maastricht (UCM), Maastricht University, the Netherlands.
 UCM offers a bachelor in Liberal Arts and Science.
-Its curriculum contains over two hundred courses on virtually every topic conceivable[1], making it a great subject for a topic modeling exercise.
+Its curriculum contains over two hundred courses on virtually every topic conceivable - ranging from Ranging from artificial intelligence to Shakespeare and terrorism - making it a great subject for a topic modeling exercise.

 The analysis is exploratory in nature: instead of answering a specific research question, I explore the data to obtain a better understanding of the content of UCM's curriculum.
 To accomplish this, I conduct three analyses.
 First, I use the tf-idf to identify the most distcinctive terms of each course.
 Second, I compare the curriculum across years to identify which themes have emerged and declined.
 Finally, I use the Latent Dirichlet Allocation algorithm to create a topic model of the 2018-2019 curriculum, both at the course- and at the cluster-level.
 The textual data are the course descriptions present in the course catalogues.